bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_standards_and_conventions.md

 ### Measures and Metrics

+> For measures and metrics framework, governance, and placement principles, see [Measures and Metrics](modelling_framework.md#measures-and-metrics) in the Modelling Framework.

 - Use Business-Facing format with capitalised first letters and spaces (e.g., `Invoice Amount`, `Item Count`)
 - Make names consistent with related entities and attributes
 - Use semantic suffixes [Quantities & Measures](#quantities--measures) in the Standard Suffix Inventory.

+**Example:**
+- **Measure:** `Total Sales Amount` — aggregated sum of sales transactions
+- **Metric:** `Average Order Value` — calculated as `Total Sales Amount / Order Count`

+> **Important:**
+> - **Keep metric names dimension-agnostic**: Avoid including dimension references like "by Product" or "by Region" in metric names—the dimensional model handles slicing (e.g., use `Sales Amount` not `Sales Amount by Product by Time`).
+> - **Exception—Intrinsic dimensions**: Include dimensional qualifiers only when the dimension is intrinsic to the calculation logic and defines how the metric works (e.g., `Customer Lifetime Value` is calculated at customer grain by definition; `Monthly Revenue Growth Rate` compares month-to-month by definition).
+> - **Temporal metrics**: Include time window qualifiers when the period defines the calculation logic (e.g., `Year-to-Date Sales Amount` accumulates from year start; `90-Day Rolling Average` uses a 90-day window).
+> - **Aggregation behavior**: Averages and ratios cannot be summed across periods; they must be recalculated at each grain.
+BI tools like Power BI default to SUM, producing incorrect results for non-additive metrics—define these explicitly with appropriate DAX measures (AVERAGE, DIVIDE) rather than column aggregations.
+Document additivity to prevent incorrect rollups.

 ### Keys (Logical Models)